-A student who takes a leave of absence for any trimesters that are about to or contain practica coursework may have difficulty obtaining clinical placement upon re-matriculation to the program due to limited clinical preceptor availability.
+A student who takes a leave of absence for any trimesters that are adjacent to or contain practica coursework may have difficulty obtaining clinical placement upon re-matriculation to the program due to limited clinical preceptor availability and cohort size limitations.
 It is the student's responsibility to notify the program of any breaks in progression.
+Students must notify the MSN Program Director and the Practicum Placement Specialist if they are requesting a LOA.
 Please review the University catalog for more details regarding a LOA.

-When returning from a Leave of Absence, students must file all required practicum placement documentation as required by the School of Nursing and the clinical site 60 days prior to the first day of the returning trimester.
+When returning from a Leave of Absence, students must contact the MSN Program Director and Practicum Placement Specialist via email at least 60 days prior to the first day of the returning trimester.
+Students must also file all required practicum placement documentation as required by the School of Nursing and the clinical site at least 60 days prior to the first day of the returning trimester.
 If this is not completed the School of Nursing may not approve the Petition to Return from Leave of Absence.
-This may result in delayed program progression.
+This may result in delayed program progression or Administrative Withdrawal from the program.